izknhyt/kusozako_game/docs/testing.md

 `frame_capture_XXXX_YY.json`.
 Each capture file contains commander, ally, enemy, and wall snapshots and triggers telemetry events for both success (`world.frame_capture.saved`) and failure (`world.frame_capture.error`).

+## Frame-budget telemetry

+`assets/game.json` now exposes a `performance` block that defines CPU, GPU, input, and HUD budgets in milliseconds, along with a shared tolerance.
+The runtime samples each stage every frame; if a sample exceeds `budget + tolerance`, the battle scene:

+* records `battle.performance.budget_exceeded` telemetry with stage,
+  threshold, and tolerance metadata,
+* requests a frame capture (throttled to at most once per second), and
+* displays a red HUD banner for the configured telemetry duration.

+The standalone `performance_budget_monitor_test` executable exercises the budget evaluator with forced timings to ensure the frame-capture request is issued when budgets are exceeded.